Sultanpur National Park, Gurgaon | Timings, Animals, Entry Fee

 • To enter the park, Indians must pay 5 rupees per head, children between 5 to 12 years 2 rupees and foreigners 40 rupees per head.

-• An extra fee of 25 rupees needs to be paid to enter with a still camera.
+• To enter with a still camera, an extra fee of 25 rupees must be paid.
 The Permit for a video camera costs Rs 500.

 • Parking charges 10 rupees for cars and scooters/Motorcycles 5 rupees.

-• Insight the park you can avail batter operated car cost is 100 rupees per person, and the entire car is 4oo rupees.
+• Insight, the park offers battery-operated cars.
+The cost is 100 rupees per person, and the entire car is 4oo rupees.

 Sultanpur National Park bird sanctuary timings

-Sultan National Park’s opening timing is from 7:00 AM to 4:30 PM and is closed on Tuesdays.
+Sultan National Park’s opening hours are from 7:00 AM to 4:30 PM, and it is closed on Tuesdays.
 This sanctuary is open from October to April.

 Where is Sultanpur National Park

-The Sultanpur Bird Sanctuary is located in Haryana’s Gurgaon (Gurugram) district, on the Farrukh Nagar road, 15 km from the main city of Gurgaon.
+The Sultanpur Bird Sanctuary is located in Haryana’s Gurgaon (Gurugram) district, on the Farrukh Nagar road, 15 km from the city centre.

 Sultanpur National Park is famous for which animals and birds?